Shoulder Labral Tear Treatment in Raleigh, NC

 The shoulder joint is a ball and socket joint.
 A ‘ball’ at the top of the upper arm bone (the humerus) fits neatly into a ‘socket’, called the glenoid, which is part of the shoulder blade (scapula).
 The term SLAP (superior: labrum anterior-posterior) lesion or SLAP tear refers to an injury of the superior labrum of the shoulder.
 The labrum is a ring of fibrous cartilage surrounding the glenoid for stabilization of the shoulder joint.
 The biceps tendon attaches inside the shoulder joint at the superior labrum of the shoulder joint.
 The biceps tendon is a long cord-like structure that attaches the biceps muscle to the shoulder and helps to stabilize the joint.

-As the Triangle’s first private practice solely dedicated to Nonsurgical orthopedics, Wake Non-surgical Ortho specializes in treating patients who are suffering shoulder labral tears by using minimally invasive, non-surgical techniques.
-Dr. Kanaan will take the time to provide you with a comprehensive diagnosis so that you can determine the best non-surgical treatment option for you.
-For more information, contact our office at (919) 719-2270 and schedule an appointment today!
+Wake Nonsurgical Ortho is Triangle’s first private practice solely dedicated to Nonsurgical orthopedics.
+Duke-trained non-surgical orthopedic specialist, Dr. Matthew Kanaan, is dedicated to making sure that patients receive access to non-surgical treatments for labral tears.
+Dr. Kanaan will take the time to answer any questions you may have so that he can determine the best treatment option for you.
+For more information, contact our orthopedic clinic in Raleigh at (919) 719-2270 and schedule an appointment today!

 What Can Cause a Shoulder Labral Tear?